Installation – Maven and Gradle

 }

-For GS1 DataMatrix or GS1 QR Code, proceed as follows:
+For GS1 DataMatrix or GS1 QR Code, replace in STEP 1:

 try {